Nasser-Obeid/VAE-Tensorflow-Implementation-with-CelebA/README.md

 This implementation provides:
 - A clean and modular codebase.
-- An automated process to tune the parameters using MLrun.
+- An automated process to tune the parameters using MLFlow.
-- Pre-trained models and example datasets for quick experimentation.
+- Full implementation using Tensorflow.
 - Visualization tools to explore the latent space and generated samples.

 ## Features